 Connect with your local Vocational Rehabilitation Office (VR) or the Division of Services for People with Disabilities DSPD).
 Pre-ETS or Pre-Employment Training Services is just one of their services.

-VR or Voc Rehab: This agency has counselors for every high school and charter school in the state, and they can help connect you to pre-employment services, self-advocacy groups, job opportunities, job coaches, and other supports you need to get started.
+VR or Voc Rehab: This agency has counselors for every high school and charter school in the state, and can help connect you to pre-employment services, self-advocacy groups, job opportunities, job coaches, and other supports you need to get started.
+This introductory video and the following flowchart will guide you through the process.

 How can I find employment training programs or resources to help me find employment?